akimd/vcsn/doc/weightsets.rst

    .. index:: positive semiring

-   Whether this weight-set is a *positive semiring*.
+   Whether this weight set is a *positive semiring*.

    :math:`(\mathbb{K},+,\times,0,1)` is a :dfn:`positive semiring` if
    it is *zero-divisor-free* and *zero-sum-free*: :math:`\forall